2026 CHMC YOUTH AWARDS ARE OPEN

-May 2 2025.
-The Council of Heritage Motor Clubs NSW Inc. is pleased to announce that Lachlan Holgate, a 15-year-old student from Wagga Wagga, is the recipient of the 2025 CHMC Youth Award Grant for his restoration project, a 1953 Willys Jeep CJ3B.
+In May the Council of Heritage Motor Clubs NSW was pleased to announce Lachlan Holgate, a student from Wagga Wagga, as the recipient of the 2025 CHMC Youth Award Grant for his restoration project, a 1953 Willys Jeep CJ3B.
 Lachlan was nominated by the Wagga Wagga Veteran & Vintage Motor Club.
+"We are thrilled to support Lachlan.” said Jim Hatton, President of the CHMC.
+"His dedication to historic vehicles exemplifies the kind of future for the movement that we aim to foster through this program."

 CHMC'S NEWSLETTER, DINKUM OIL IS EMAILED TO ALL MEMBER CLUBS FOR DISTRIBUTION TO THEIR MEMBERS OR PUBLISHING IN THEIR MAGAZINES or websites